machaao/machaao-samples/index.rst

 Bonus for Developers / Enterprise
 =============================================================================
-You can also make your existing messenger chat bot run inside your own android / website / ios* in less than a day.
+You can also make your existing messenger chat bot(s) run inside your own android / website / ios* in less than a day.

 ..
 Indices and tables
 .. ==================